curateteaching/digitalpedagogy/keywords/online.md

 * Artifact permissions: CC-BY-SA 4.0
 * Creator and Affiliation: Educator Innovator / National Writing Project

 Many MOOCs—explicitly or implicitly—do not aim to foster community.
 Today’s MOOC tend to place content at the center of the learning experience, through video content, quizzes, and discussion forums aimed mostly at answering questions, rather than building community.
 But the first MOOCs, which started well before Coursera and EdX were established, focused on creating networks of learners that could be responsive to evolving interests and needs.
 These MOOCs demonstrated the power of connected learning, a movement that “is not simply a ‘technique’ for improving individual educational outcomes, but rather seeks to build communities and collective capacities for learning and opportunity…” (Ito et al., 8).
 Communities to which students connect, more than the instructor alone, can provide ongoing resources and can be a source of new connections as a learner develops areas of interest, inquiry, and work.
 This artifact shows how an online course can be designed to intentionally foster community and to help students to develop the skills and intentions to connect to various communities.
-Every activity, every design choice, centers on community. clMOOC makes explicit its goal of connected learning and provides ample opportunities for learners to connect (see examples of Twitter chats, Make Cycles, Blog Hub, Make Bank, and social tools).
+Every activity, every design choice, centers on community. clMOOC makes explicit its goal of connected learning and provides ample opportunities for learners to connect.
+In particular, see examples of Twitter chats, Make Cycles, Blog Hub, Make Bank, and social tools.

 ### FemTechNet: Key Learning Projects
 ![screenshot](images/Online_FemTechNet-Assignments.png)